curiousdata/curiousdata/README.md

 - 👋 Hi, I’m @curiousdata
-- 👀 I’m interested in building models and programs that would accomplish elaborate tasks
+- 👀 I’m interested in building models and programs that would accomplish elaborate tasks and make the world a better place.
-- 🌱 I’m currently learning Python and SQL as part of my Data Science course with IBM
+- 🌱 I’m currently learning Advanced Machine Learning as part of my Machine Learning specialization with Stanford University
 - 💞️ I would be happy to meet new people who share my interests, and learn something from them!
 - 📫 Reach me at [Linkedin](https://www.linkedin.com/in/vv-m/)!
 <!---